mariodchavezl/academic-kickstart1/content/home/experience.md

   location = "Mexicali, Baja California" date_start = "2013-08-05"
   date_end = "2014-06-27"
-  description = """URBEM was a clothing, socially responsible company which aim to promote Mexicali's city with original designs and excellent quality shirts."""
+  description = """URBEM was a clothing, socially responsible company which aimed to promote Mexicali's city with original designs and excellent quality shirts."""

 +++